-- 15.2.1 An Implicit Interruption is any of: - a) Using a turn of 90 degrees or more to correct a heading deviation between figures. - b) Using a one-half roll to correct an improper attitude (upright to inverted or vice versa) between figures. - c) Deliberately climbing or diving between figures or flying any figure in a way such that the obvious intent is to gain or lose altitude or energy.
-The competitor shall be given the benefit of the doubt when applying this penalty. - 15.2.2 Implicit Interruptions are penalized as if they were Explicit Interruptions.
+- 15.2.1 An Implicit Interruption is any of: - a) Using a turn of 90 degrees or more to correct a heading deviation between figures. - b) Using a one-half slow roll to correct an improper attitude (upright to inverted or vice versa) between figures. - c) Deliberately climbing or diving between figures or flying any figure in a way such that the obvious intent is to gain or lose altitude or energy. - 15.2.2 Implicit Interruptions are penalized as if they were Explicit Interruptions.
 They are not treated as added figures. - 15.2.3 Signaling to resume the Performance following an implicit interruption is not mandatory.